EllisKrusch/EllisKrusch.github.io/README.md

 ### 2019 Top Biking Cities Map

+This project served as an in-class example of the top biking cities in the world.
+We explored using an application called Google My Maps, which allowed for the creation of an interactive and personalized map.

+We were successfully able to modify each city on the map to show an image, its ranking, and more info when a user clicks on the pinpoint.

 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1lsTzbkxZHv_DTqxn5gtk5GOHc0WwjoM&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>

-This project served as an in-class example of the top biking cities in the world.
-We explored the

 ### Top 10 Museums in the World